Far-Se/tabame/README.md

 - Encoders: default is `enc `.
 Use ! to encode and @ to decode. supports url, base, rot13, ascii.

 ## Utility
-- Bookmarks: default is `p `.
+- Bookmarks: default is `b `.
 You open your saved bookmarks from Interface.
-It is good to save older bookmarks or side bookmarks or examples folders, so you do not browse and try to find them manually.
 - Timer: default is `t `.
 Use this to set quick timers, for example for `t 5 tea` to remind you in 5 minutes to drink your tea and not forget it for 4 hours.
 - Variable: default is `v `.
 Use this in combination with Hotkeys if you need to reset a variable.
 - Send keys: default is `k `.
 You can save specific keys and trigger them from quick menu.
 For example: `k m` to trigger `MEDIA_NEXT_TRACK` if you don't want to stretch your fingers to the random media next track keyboard button.